When times are hard, change your mindset and trust God

 Guest columnist Patti Lamb describes how to navigate the "faith valleys" of life -- dark places where God seems far away, or even absent.
 By looking beyond our circumstances, and keeping our eyes on the Lord who holds the future, we can find peace and purpose.

 Readings of the Holy Mass – Thirty-first Sunday in Ordinary Time

-Before you attend one of four Masses on Christmas Eve and Christmas Day, review the readings before Mass with the resources from the United States Conference of Catholic Bishops, using the New American Bible, Revised Edition.
+Read or listen to the readings before Mass with these resources from the United States Conference of Catholic Bishops, using the New American Bible, Revised Edition.